Winter stoke blog last updated November 2024

 7. Praise a Norse God (make sure it’s the right one)

-For years skiers and snowboarded have turned to the Norse god Ullr, asking him to bless them with copious amounts of snow – but they’ve accidentally been asking the wrong person.
+For years skiers and snowboarders have turned to the Norse god Ullr, asking him to bless them with copious amounts of snow – but they’ve accidentally been asking the wrong person.
 Insider, Nikkey Dawn, dug into Norse mythology and found that the goddess Skaði (pronounced skahd-ee), is referenced as the ski-goddess in The Story of Odin.
 She is said to rule over winter and mountains, and not unlike the skiers and snowboarders of today, refused to conform to societal standards.
 So, if you’re going to praise anyone this winter season, go for Skaði!

 Skadi is often depicted with two wolves by her side.
 ILLUSTRATION NIKKEY DAWN